CS2103AUG2016-F09-C4/Main/docs/UserGuide.md

 Format: `clear /e [/a]`

-> An `/a` optional flag will request the TaskBook to clear all events.
+> An `/a` optional flag will request Dowat to clear all events, both past and upcoming events.
+> Without the optional flag, Dowat will only clear all past events.
+> Cleared events in the current session can be recovered with the `undo` command.

 Examples:
 * `clear /e` <br>
-  Clears events that are marked done.
+  Clears all past events.
 * `clear /e /a` <br>
-  Clears all events.
+  Clears all past and upcoming events.

 #### Clearing of tasks and events
-Clears all completed tasks and events or clears all tasks and events. <br>
+Clears all completed tasks and past events or clears all tasks and events. <br>

 Format: `clear [/a]`

-> An `/a` optional flag will request the TaskBook to clear all tasks and events.
+> An `/a` optional flag will request Dowat to clear all tasks and events.
+> Without the optional flag, Dowat will only clear all completed and past events.
+> Cleared tasks and events in the current session can be recovered with the `undo` command.

 Examples:
 * `clear` <br>
-  Clears all completed tasks and events.
+  Clears all completed tasks and past events.
 * `clear /a` <br>
   Clears all tasks and events.